Worst-case Complexity of Cyclic Coordinate Descent: $O(n^2)$ Gap with Randomized Version: Extensions and Discussions

 thus the upper bound $ \tO\left( n^3 \hat{\kappa} \right) $ immediately implies an upper bound $ \tO\left( n^3 \kappa \frac{L_{\max}}{ L_{\min}} \right) $ that is slightly weaker than the first bound in \eqref{upper bound of complexity, Lmin}.
 It is not easy to explicitly compare the second bound of \eqref{upper bound of complexity, JacobiPre} and the second bound of \eqref{upper bound of complexity, Lmin}.

-The reason we still present the bound dependent on $\kappa$, instead of only presenting the bound dependent on $\hat{\kappa}$, is because the former bound allows us to compare cyclic CD with GD.
-With the new bound \eqref{upper bound of complexity, JacobiPre}, a natural question is how to transfer it to a bound that only depends on the parameters of the original matrix, such as $\kappa$.
+The reason we still present the bound dependent on $\kappa$, instead of only presenting the bound dependent on $\hat{\kappa}$, is because the former bound allows us to compare C-CD with GD.
+With the new bound \eqref{upper bound of complexity, JacobiPre}, a natural question is how to transform it to a bound that only depends on the parameters of the original matrix, such as $\kappa$.
 This is related to the following classical question on Jacobi-preconditioning:

 Intuitively, larger discrepancy in the diagonal entries leads to a larger condition number, thus Jacobi-preconditioning which makes the diagonals equal should reduce the condition number.
 In other words, one may expect that $\hat{\kappa} \leq \kappa $ holds for most of the time, if not always.
 Unfortunately, it is only known that the relation $\hat{\kappa} \leq \kappa $ holds for some special $A$ (more precisely, when $A$ satisfies Young's property (A)\footnote{If the rows and columns of a $(p + q)$-dim matrix can be rearranged so that the upper $p \times p$ and lower $q \times q$ submatrices are diagonal, then the matrix is said to have Property (A) \cite{young1954iterative}.
 For example, the tridiagonal matrix satisfies Property (A).
 Also note that the question in \cite{forsythe1955best} appears in a different form: when is $\hat{A}$ the best conditioned matrix out of all possible diagonally scaled matrix of $A$? }), according to Forsythe and Straus \cite{forsythe1955best}.
 For our purpose, the exact relation $\hat{\kappa} \leq \kappa $ is not necessary as we are more interested in the upper bound of $ \hat{\kappa}/\kappa $.
 There are some simple bounds (see, e.g., \cite[Lemma 3.2, Lemma 3.3]{widlund1971effects}):